narmeshnigam/KaryalayERP/SIDEBAR_IMPLEMENTATION.md

 │   ├── header_sidebar.php   # Header for pages with sidebar
 │   └── footer_sidebar.php   # Footer for pages with sidebar
 └── public/
-    └── dashboard.php        # Updated to use sidebar
+    └── index.php        # Updated to use sidebar
 ```

 ## 🎨 Features